Smart Cities & Communities: Shaping the Future

 - Manchester Conference Centre

-Keynotes and panel discussions will spotlight smart city and digital agricultural initiatives such as:
+Keynotes and panel discussions will spotlight smart metropolitan and agricultural initiatives such as:

 The blueprint for a Smart Nation is provided by Singapore, which aims by 2024 to be the first nation to achieve this.
 Whilst the Singapore model cannot be transposed en-bloc to the UK – the geography of the two nations is completely different, with Singapore having a much higher population density - there is much that can be adapted to benefit the UK: